wcj20151/hello-remote/collections/ansible_collections/community/general/README.md

 ## Tested with Ansible

-Tested with the current ansible-core 2.15, ansible-core 2.16, ansible-core 2.17, ansible-core 2.18 releases and the current development version of ansible-core.
-Ansible-core versions before 2.15.0 are not supported.
+Tested with the current ansible-core 2.16, ansible-core 2.17, ansible-core 2.18, ansible-core 2.19 releases and the current development version of ansible-core.
+Ansible-core versions before 2.16.0 are not supported.
 This includes all ansible-base 2.10 and Ansible 2.9 releases.

 ## External requirements